 Guthrie Green, 111 E. Mathew B. Brady St.

-We told you downtown has a lot of green space, right?
-Guthrie Green is home to weekly events that the whole family can enjoy, from fitness classes to concerts to outdoor movies and more.
+Guthrie Green, located in the Tulsa Arts District, is home to weekly events that the whole family can enjoy, from fitness classes to concerts to outdoor movies and more.
 Food trucks park there at least once a week, and there’s a fountain for splashing during the warmer months.
+Events and admission are always free and open to the public.